dotzen/ember-cp-difference/README.md

-# Ember-cp-difference
+# ember-cp-difference

-This README outlines the details of collaborating on this Ember addon.
+A computed property to calculate the difference between two properies.

 ## Installation